suryanshsk/Python-Voice-Assistant-Suryanshsk/Language_Learning_Assistant/Readme.md

 ## Getting Started

-To use the application, simply open the `index.html` file in your web browser.
+To use the application, simply open the `learning.html` file in your web browser.

-## License

-This project is licensed under the MIT License.